The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Proof of the main result

 $``\impliedby"$ We prove by induction on $m$.
 If $m=1$, this is shown in Proposition \ref{prop:ausgor1}.
 Suppose $m\geq 2$ and let $S$ be a leaf in $R(A)$.
 Since $\dist S\geq 2$, the successor of $S$ is not cyclic.
 Then $S$ is the unique predecessor of its successor.
 By Lemma \ref{lem:domdim3} the dominant dimension of $A$ is at least $3$.

-There is an injective map of resolution quivers $\varphi$ from $R(\varepsilon{A})$ to $R(A)$ which preserves the weight.
-Then (1a), (2a) and (3a) hold.
-By Corollary \ref{cor:color-preserve} we obtain (4a).
+Since there is an injective weight preserving map of resolution quivers from $R(\varepsilon{A})$ to $R(A)$, then (1a), (2a) and (3a) hold.
+By Corollary \ref{cor:color-preserve} the statement (4a) holds.

 By the induction hypothesis, the algebra $\varepsilon(A)$ is minimal Auslander-Gorenstein of selfinjective dimension $2m-3$.
-Since the dominant dimension of $A$ is at least $3$, by Corollary \ref{cor:reduction} the algebra $A$ is minimal Auslander-Gorenstein of selfinjective dimension $2m-1$. \end{proof}
+Since the dominant dimension of $A$ is at least $3$, by Proposition \ref{prop:reduction} the algebra $A$ is minimal Auslander-Gorenstein of selfinjective dimension $2m-1$. \end{proof}

-We restate Theorem \ref{mainthm:B} as follows.
+Let us restate Theorem \ref{mainthm:B} as follows.
 The proof is similar, we omit it here.